 Jingle Jugs’ slogan: “Partnering with our nation’s youth to save our loved ones.”

 Nice double entendre there.

-NEW (Mar. ’10)!
+This type of objectification of women’s bodies in breast cancer awareness advertising is common.
 Renée Y. sent in this advertisement for a breast cancer research fundraiser.
 Again, note that it says “Save a breast,” not “Save a woman’s life.”

-ALSO NEW!
-(Mar. ’10): Corina C. sent in this image of a t-shirt (I found a lot with the same catchphrase here):
+Corina C. sent in this image of a t-shirt (I found a lot with the same catchphrase here):

 Opponents of cause-based marketing argue that it is fraught with ethical problems and, at its worst, is deceiving and offensive.
 While it does result in money for the cause, it may also reduce the amount of money people donate directly because they think that by buying the breast cancer cookies, cream cheese, combination locks, cat food, cookware, chewing gum, limo rides, and golf accessories, they’ve already done their part.